Chris Smith (basketball, born 1939)

 Chris Smith (born March 31, 1939) is an American former college basketball player for the Virginia Tech Hokies from 1957 to 1961.
-He was nicknamed "Moose" at Charleston High School in West Virginia where he played as a 6-foot-6 center during an era of exceptional local talent in what was then known as the Kanawha Valley.
-Smith was later dubbed "the human pogo stick" by former Roanoke sportswriter Bill Brill.
+He was nicknamed "Moose" at Charleston High School in West Virginia where he played as a 6-foot-6 center.
+During an era of exceptional local talent, in what was then known as the Kanawha Valley, Smith was later dubbed "The Human Pogo Stick" by former Roanoke sportswriter Bill Brill.

-Refusal of NBA Draft
+Refusal of the 1961 NBA draft

 During the 1961 NBA draft, Smith was the highest draft choice for any Virginia Tech basketball player ever when he was selected as the fourteenth overall choice by the NBA's Syracuse Nationals.

-Since playing professional basketball was not financially lucrative in 1961, Smith reportedly informed the NBA teams that he would not play professional basketball, and asked them not to draft him.
+Since playing professional basketball was not financially lucrative in 1961, Smith reportedly informed the NBA teams that he would not play professional basketball and asked them not to draft him.
 He never reported to Syracuse camp.

 Awards and records

-In 1982, Smith was the only basketball player inducted as a charter member to Virginia Tech's Hall-of-Fame.
+In 1982, Smith was inducted as a charter member to Virginia Tech's Hall-of-Fame.
+He was the only basketball player in the class.